Gold Leaf Strain

 I personally grow all three of these strains because they are FANTASTIC !!!

-TAKE ADVANTAGE OF THE FOURTH OF JULY SALE AND GET YOURS SEEDS RIGHT NOW BEFORE YOU FORGET-CLICK THE IMAGE BELOW NOW
+GET YOURS SEEDS RIGHT NOW BEFORE YOU FORGET-CLICK THE IMAGE BELOW NOW

 Because my basement has a 7 foot ceiling with actual tree trunks as ceiling joists I need to keep my plants around 48 inches tall or less.
 If a ratchet type hanger and hook is used along with modern LED lights they’ll hang down about 12 inches.